 Adding artworks to the database is easy.
-When you click the ‘Artwork’ tab in the left menu (my image shows ‘pieces’ which is what it used to be called) you can click the plus symbol (also in the top right corner) to add a new piece.
+When you click the ‘Artwork’ tab in the left menu you can click the plus symbol (also in the top right corner) to add a new piece.
 You then add images, and fill in all the fields you need and voilà; your first piece is added to the database.

 All the fields you can fill in will become categories to use in order to filter, search and use the database.
 So if you fill in ‘Portrait’ in the ‘Subject Matter’ field, you can later filter your database for all works that have ‘Portrait’ as their subject matter.
 And any word you fill in under ‘Medium’ will become a category to filter the database later.
 So, for example, in my ‘Medium’ field I have pastel, graphite, oil on linen, oil on canvas, oil on copper etc.

 For each artwork there is a field called ‘Collections’.
 These are really handy as you can add artworks to a group.
 For example I create a collection for each year.
 Every work I paint this year will get the collection ‘2019’ added.
 I can then filter my whole database by the collection ‘2019’ and see which works were painted this year.
 I now have a collection for each past year.

 You can create collections of artworks that belong in a series, were in an exhibition together, share a client, etc etc. Each piece can belong to numerous collections.

 Every artwork you add will automatically be added to ‘your inventory’.
 This means it is in your studio.
 If some of your works are at a gallery, you can create a ‘Location’.
 You can fill in the details of the location and ‘assign’ pieces to it.
 With the assigned artworks you can now see a ‘Location History’ with dates of when it got there, when it goes back to the studio etc. If a piece has been to multiple shows and multiple galleries it will show multiple entries under its ‘Location History’.